alertflex/altprobe/README.md

 ## Screenshots

-Below, a screenshots of Graylog web forms for IDS events from Altprobe
+Below, a screenshots of Graylog and Grafana web forms for events from Altprobe

 Normalized and aggregated alerts from Host and Network IDS (GrayLog)
 ![](https://github.com/olegzhr/altprobe/blob/master/img/graylog1.jpg)